wp-plugins/mycred/readme.txt

 * Moved the has_entry() method from myCRED_Hook to myCRED Settings to allow use by other features then just hooks.
 * Adjusted Hooks for clicking on links to enforce limits once per user and not once per use.
 * Adjusted libks.js to take into account slow server connections.
+* Adjusted bad logic in BuddyPress navigation setup for points history.
+* Added option to re-name the points history slug from the default "mycred-history".

 = 1.1.2 =
 * Fixed Bug #35 - Rankings is not displaying in BuddyPress profile header.